AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-62-Memory-Forensics.md

 Malicious DLLs loaded into legitimate processes Reflective DLL injection — loading code without touching disk at all Shellcode injected directly into process memory

+Credentials and Encryption Keys
+Plaintext passwords cached in memory by Windows LSASS process (exactly what Mimikatz exploits — day 17)
+Encryption keys for full-disk encryption — can decrypt drives Browser saved passwords held in memory while browser is open Session tokens and cookies from active sessions